HannesLindahl/ana-cnn-classification/README.md

 This repository contains the code used for developing convolutional neural network (CNN) models for automated classification of antinuclear antibody (ANA) indirect immunofluorescence (IIF) images.

+Two versions of the models are provided:
+- Original (used in manuscript, now legacy)
+- Updated (TensorFlow-native implementation without TF Hub)

 The models were trained using transfer learning on locally generated HEp-2 IIF images as part of routine clinical diagnostics.

 ---